Compressed Indexes for Fast Search of Semantic Data: Experimental Analysis

+\myparagraph{Range queries} To asses the efficiency of range queries, supported as we explained in Section~\ref{subsec:core}, we used the {\wat} dataset that contains several numeric types (primarily integers and dates).
+We tested query patterns of the form \textsf{?P?} and \textsf{?PO} using the {\twop} index.
+Range constraints are expressed on the object components, hence the queries are handled by the trie {\pos} of {\twop}.
+We determined an average running time of 4.3 {\nt}.
+The extra space of the data structure that we use to support such queries is very small as expected -- less than 0.1 {\bpt} -- when compressed using {\pef} as we did in our implementation.
+In conclusion, range queries are supported efficiently in both time and space regards.

-\myparagraph{Discussion} From the above considerations concerning the performance of our solutions, we conclude that: (1) the {\three} index is the one delivering best \emph{worst-case} performance guarantee for all triple selection patterns; (2) the {\two} variants reduce its space of representation by $25 \div 33\%$ \emph{without} affecting or even improving the retrieval efficiency on most triple selection patterns (\emph{only one} out of the eight possible has a lower query throughput in the worst-case); (3) the cross-compression technique is outperformed by the {\two} index layouts for space usage but offers a better worst-case performance guarantee than {\twop} for the pattern \textsf{?P?}.
-Therefore, as a reasonable trade-off between space and time, we elect {\twop} as the solution to compare against the state-of-the-art alternatives.
+\myparagraph{Discussion} From the above considerations concerning the performance of our solutions, we conclude that: (1) the {\three} index is the one delivering best \emph{worst-case} performance guarantee for all triple selection patterns; (2) the {\two} variants reduce its space of representation by 25 -- 33\% \emph{without} affecting or even improving the retrieval efficiency on most triple selection patterns (\emph{only one} pattern has a lower query throughput in the worst-case); (3) the cross-compression technique is outperformed by the {\two} index layouts for space usage but offers a better worst-case performance guarantee than {\twop} for the pattern \textsf{?P?}.
+In particular, we have shown that \emph{only one} selection pattern out of the eight possible has a lower query throughput in the worst-case for the {\two} indexes (\textsf{??O} on {\twop}; \textsf{?P?} on {\twoo}).

+Therefore, as a reasonable trade-off between space and time concerns, we elect {\twop} as the solution to compare against the state-of-the-art alternatives in the following.